 The Terracotta Warriors in Xiían is part of the complex discovered in 1974 which was created by Emperor Qin Shihuang, the first Emperor of a united China.
 The life-sized terracotta figures were created to protect him in the afterlife from the souls of the numerous people he had killed.
 The figures numbering many thousands provided a great deal of information about their army.

 The Terracotta Warriors are located in Xiían which is in the Yellow River Basin area of central-northwest China.
-Known originally as Chang'an (meaning the eternal city), Xian stretches back for more than 3,000 years.
+Known originally as Chang'an (meaning the eternal city), Xiían stretches back for more than 3,000 years.
 It was the eastern end of the famous Silk Road and is regarded as one of the birthplaces of the ancient Chinese and the capital of 13 dynasties for over 1,000 years.

-The Terracotta Warriors were created by the Emperor Qin Shihuang who united China for the first time in 221 BC after defeating six other states and creating the Qin dynasty which was to give its name to China.
+The Terracotta Warriors were created by Emperor Qin Shihuang who united China for the first time in 221 BCE after defeating six other states and creating the Qin dynasty which was to give its name to China.
 The most notable achievements for Qin were the construction of the Great Wall and the Terracotta Army, both of which caused immeasurable suffering for those involved in their construction.

 The site was discovered in 1974 during the digging of a well when some pottery relics were found.
-Archaeologists determined their origin and began excavating the site, which resulted in the construction of a museum being approved in 1975.
-The complex was listed by UNESCO in 1987 as a world heritage site.
+Archaeologists determined their origin and began excavating the site, which resulted in it being officially designated as a museum in 1975 and the approval of the construction of the appropriate buildings.

 Qin is believed to be buried under an earth mound about 1 mile from the Terracotta Warrior site.
 The mound is thought to have been a 170m high (488ft), square pyramid approximately 350m long.